Use these checks before you evaluate a case:

 Example on our site: GMA.

-• deployment moved beyond concept or demo
+- the fact that the work moved beyond concept or demo

 What may still be private:

-• usage metrics
+- usage metrics

-• rollout depth by team or phase
+- rollout depth by team or phase

 Anonymized customer case